Charges and appealing

 Make sure you understand about charges for damage, including to communal areas, and how you appeal.

 Charges can be much more expensive than you might expect.
 Damage to a carpet, for example, involves the whole carpet being replaced, costing hundreds of pounds.
 Whilst University-approved contractors are expensive because of the flexibility, responsiveness and high standards we demand from them.
+For further guidance on your inventory and a sample list of charges see here.

 Fill in your inventory form correctly at the start of the year and treat your accommodation with respect, so we can return your full deposit to you at the end of the year.